-Install the driver : STM32 BOOTLOADERTo access FPV drones and OpenTX/EdgeTX radios using STM32 processors on Windows PC, it is necessary to install a driver called "STM32 BOOTLOADER".
+Install the driver : STM32 BOOTLOADERTo access the firmware of FPV drones and OpenTX/EdgeTX radios using STM32 processors on Windows PC, it is necessary to install a driver called "STM32 BOOTLOADER".
 Normally this driver is not installed automatically and must be installed manually.
 See below for details.

 Access to radio: backup Flash memory and EEPROMRadio that uses OpenTX/EdgeTX has a "Flash memory" that stores firmware and boot loader, and an "EEPROM (Electrically Erasable Programmable Read-Only Memory) that stores model information and various setting information inside.